 Preventative care and a healthy community are very important to us.
-We have four registered nurses on staff who are responsible for dispensing medications that families send to Camp before Campers arrive, evaluating health issues for campers, overseeing the health of the overall community and coordinating care with doctors.
+We have four registered nurses on staff who are responsible for dispensing medications that families send to Camp before campers arrive, evaluating health issues for campers, overseeing the health of the overall community and coordinating care with doctors.

-Healthy campers are happy campers.
+Healthy campers are happy campers!
 Our Health Center staff is committed to working closely with parents to provide the best possible care for our campers.

 Please do not send your child to Camp if they are sick.
 The close proximity of our community can turn even a minor illness into a serious health issue.
 Any camper who arrives with any kind of infectious condition will be asked to be picked up and brought home immediately.

 All of our health and medical forms for registered campers can be found online by logging in here.
+Forms must be submitted by their due dates in order to be thoroughly reviewed by our health center staff prior to the start of Camp.